Why R4,500 Is the Minimum for a Website That Actually Works

 Website pricing in South Africa runs from under R500 to well over R500,000.
 That range is not random — it reflects fundamentally different products being sold under the same name.

 The sweet spot for a lead-generating business website — one that is mobile-optimised, secure, fast, and built to be found on Google — sits between R20,000 and R60,000.
-That's the range where professional agencies deliver a site that functions as a genuine business asset.
+That's the range where professional agencies deliver a site that functions as a genuine business asset, according to research by Circle Media, The Brand Forge, and LL Media Creative Agency.

 Below R4,500, the picture changes significantly.
-Sites in this range almost always lack the under-the-hood mechanics required for business performance and protection.
+The Brand Forge's 2026 SA pricing analysis states it plainly: sites in this range almost always lack "the under-the-hood mechanics required for business performance and protection."
 That's not a marketing line.
 It's an observation about what gets skipped when budget is the only brief.

 What gets skipped?
 Mobile optimisation.
 Proper SSL configuration.
 Page speed tuning.
 SEO foundations.
 A coherent content structure.
 And any plan for what happens after the site goes live.